We are Unique and so are our Financial Needs

 We're unique.
 Our lives are different.
-Being a member of the LGBTQIA+ community means we will live our lives as we design.
-So why are finance companies trying to sell us the same products and services that they do to straight people?
+Being a member of the LGBTQIA+ community allows us to live our lives as we design.
+So why are finance companies trying to sell us the same products and services that they do to a nuclear family with a mom, dad and 2.3 children.
+Our lives are full of the richness we have for found family, partners, and friends closer to us than those related by birth.
+And finance bloggers have left us out of the conversation – until now.

 Latest Insights